sotigr/sotigr.github.io/md/blog/posts/test-article.md

 ```sh
 sudo crontab -e
 ```
-and add at the bottom
+and add at the bottom of the file

 ```sh
 @reboot wg-quick up wg0
 ```

 Now the two server networks are connected and both can see each other.
-Lets test the connectivity by using the ping command.
-The VSP server will have the `10.66.66.1` ip with the default configuration and the home server `10.66.66.2` unless you configured it differently.
+Lets test the connectivity by using the `ping` command.
+The VPS will have the `10.66.66.1` ip with the default configuration and the home server `10.66.66.2` unless you configured it differently.

 ```sh
 # From the home server